siribafna/machine-learning/README.md

-# machine-learning
+# Introduction to Machine Learning

-Introduction to Machine Learning Models
+Contains simple models of Machine Learning coded in R / Python